Leucocoprinus birnbaumii: Taxonomy

 In 1897 the French mycologist Julien Godfrin described the species as sulphur yellow in colour and classified it as Lepiota lutea.
 Many popular North American books continued to use this name until the 1980s and it still occasionally arises today.

-In 1839 the Czech mycologist August Corda described the same species from Prague where it was found growing in a greenhouse in between pineapple plants by a garden inspector named Birnbaum and so he called it Agaricus Birnbaumii.
+In 1839 the Czech mycologist August Corda described the same species from Prague where it was found growing in a greenhouse in between pineapple plants by a garden inspector named Birnbaum and so he called it Agaricus birnbaumii.
 Corda said the greenhouse was in Count Salm's garden in Prague and Karel Cejp says the Salmovský gardens which was created by count Hugo František Salm behind house 506 in the New Town (Novém Městě) on what is today Salmovská street.
-The garden gradually declined after 1868 when the land was used for new development but pineapples are still grown in the greenhouses in the gardens of what is today the Prague castle complex which also encompasses the Salm Palace (Czech: Salmovský palác).
-As this species is adept at spreading via potting soil and with transplanted plants it is possible that descendants of the mushrooms found by Mr. Birnbaum continue to grow amongst them.
+The garden gradually declined after 1868 when the land was used for new development, but pineapples are still grown in the greenhouses in the gardens of what is today the Prague castle complex which also encompasses the Salm Palace (Czech: Salmovský palác).
+As this species is adept at spreading via potting soil and with transplanted plants it is possible that descendants of the mushrooms found by Birnbaum continue to grow amongst them.

 The French mycologist Marcel Locquin classified it as Leucocoprinus luteus in 1945 and the German mycologist Rolf Singer reclassified it as Leucocoprinus birnbaumii in 1962.